Homological stability for topological chiral homology of completions: Homological stability for completions

 \begin{theorem} Let $M$ be the interior of a connected orientable surface $\Sigma$ with boundary.
 The map $t_*: H_*(\int^k_M P) \to H_*(\int^{k+1}_M P)$ is an isomorphism for $* < \lfloor \frac{k}{2c} \rfloor$ and a surjection for $* = \lfloor \frac{k}{2c} \rfloor$.\end{theorem}

 We can deduce a similar result for non-orientable surfaces from this.
 It will have a slightly worse range.
 Alternatively, one could try to redo our analysis of arc complexes in the non-orientable case.
-This probably leads to the same range as in Theorem \ref{thmmaind2}.